 Here's an example.
-A Harry Potter Vacation Package deal in late 2012 offered a family of four — 2 adults and 2 kids under age 10 — these components:
+A Wizarding World of Harry Potter Vacation Package in early 2015 offered a family of four (two adults and two kids under age 10) these components:

-- 4 nights at Universal's Royal Pacific hotel
+- Four nights at a Universal's on-site hotel (or off-site partner hotel)

 - Breakfast at the Three Broomsticks (one per person)